-We have a philosophy of collaborative communication with the families of our campers.
-In an effort to introduce, orient, and have insight into the campers experience, the program coordinators of each camp will schedule a call with new families prior to camp.
+We value collaborative communication with the families of our campers.
+In an effort to introduce, orient, and gain insight into the campers' experience, the program coordinators of each camp will schedule a call with new families prior to camp.

-This style of communication continues during camp as well, where program coordinators and staff will reach out if needed to inform and utilize your insights into your camper.
+This style of communication continues during camp as well, when program coordinators and staff will reach out if needed to let you know how your child is doing, and to hear your insights as to how we can best support them.
 The purpose of these calls is to collaborate on any strategies and approaches to ensure the best and safest experience for your camper.